bocoup/webpack-workshop/content/00-core/03-webpack-plugins/content/04-uglifyjs-plugin.md

 # Removing warnings

-Sometimes the UglifyJSPlugin might become repetitive with some warnigns.
+Sometimes the UglifyJSPlugin might become repetitive with some warnings.
 These warnings are not necessarily errors, and there might be a time you want to silence them.

 You're covered with an option for that.
 Just keep in mind that using it might hide other important warnings in the future.